AlexandreRozier/alexandrerozier.github.io/_posts/2017-01-04-first post.md

 Here is the first post of this static website.
 I didn't decide of the content yet, but it'll surely be a dangerous mix of coding adventures, infosec, digital monitoring and other stuff.
 I'm no journalist, and i'll try my best to keep this thing up !
-Don't hesitate mailing me for ideas and/or rotten tomatoes throws ;)
+Don't hesitate mailing me for ideas and/or rotten tomatoes throws (please don't).
 Take care,

 Alexandre Rozier